Help for Parents of Children With Hearing Loss

 What is developmental dysplasia of the hip (DDH)?
 Developmental dysplasia of the hip (DDH) is a hip problem a baby is born with or that happens in the first year of life.
 In this condition, the top of the thighbone doesn't fit securely into the hip socket.
 This problem may affect one or both hip joints.
 In a normal hip, the thighbone fits tightly into a cup-shaped socket in the pelvis, and it is held in place by muscles, tendons, and ligaments.
 But in DDH, the hip socket may be too shallow or the tissues around the joint may be too loose.In mild cases, the ligaments and other soft tissues aren't tight, so the thighbone (femur) moves around more than normal in the hip socket.In more severe cases, the hip socket is more like a saucer than the deep cup that it should be.
 As a result:The ball at the top of the thighbone (femoral head) may slip partway out of the hip socket.
 This is called subluxation.The femoral head may slide completely out of the hip socket.
 This is called

-Health Tools help you make wise health decisions or take action to improve your health.
-Actionsets are designed to help people take an active role in managing a health condition.
+Health tools help you make wise health decisions or take action to improve your health.Decision Points focus on key medical care decisions that are important to many health problems.
+How can I make informed decisions about my extremely premature infant?Actionsets are designed to help people take an active role in managing a health condition.
 Managing postpartum depression ...